KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-compile/index.md

 Once built, you can make an entire built-from-source Plasma session accessible from the SDDM login screen.
 This is a good way to test core Plasma components.

 It's also necessary for kde-builder to install the necessary session files and D-Bus files into a root directory.
-After the biuld process is finished, kde-builder will prompt you for your password so it can install the session files.
+After the build process is finished, kde-builder will prompt you for your password so it can install the session files.

 {{< alert color="info" title="⏳ With kdesrc-build..." >}}